acidus99/Apple-II-History/Posts/12 - The Apple II Abroad and Peripherals.md

 ---
-title: The Apple II Abroad & Peripherals
+title: The Apple II Abroad and Peripherals
 author: Steven Weyhrich
 date: March 21 2006
 version: v1.4
 ---

-# The Apple II Abroad & Peripherals
+# The Apple II Abroad and Peripherals

 ## The Apple II Abroad